larygwil/fontypython/branches/layoutchange/htmldev/help.md

 1. **Point size:** Ctrl + scrolling the mouse wheel (up/down).

 2. **Character Map Button:** The little magnifying glass.
-If you have a character viewing app installed, this button will show and when clicked will open it to let you view the full character-set of the font.
+If you have a character viewing app installed, this button will open it.
-   You can choose which character map viewer to use in the Settings.
-The choices are gucharmap or kfontview.
+   (You can choose which character map viewer to use in the Settings.
+   The choices are gucharmap or kfontview &mdash; but you must install one first.)

 3. **Selecting fonts:** Clicking anywhere on a font will select it.
    * **Tick:** means the font can be placed into a Target Pog &mdash; i.e. the one chosen in the right-hand panel.